 Another problem with the conditional-assertion theory is that even if we accept for the sake of argument that $A \rightarrow B$ express a conditional assertion of B given A, it is too simplistic to accurately represent the role of assumed conditions in speech acts.
 Let's say that $A \rightarrow B$ is the assertion of B given the assumption that A is true, but express no assertion otherwise.
-The problem with this picture is that $A \rightarrow B$ would be not just the assertion of B given the assumption that A is true, but the assertion of B given the assumption that A is true and that a series of other background assumptions are true.
+The problem with this picture is that $A \rightarrow B$ would be not just the assertion of B given the assumption that A is true, but the assertion of B given the assumption that A is true, but the assertion of B given the assumption that A is true.
 Thus, even if A and B were both true, $A \rightarrow B$ could still be incorrect if some background assumptions don't obtain.
-But this is absurd.
+But this is implausible.
 No theory that predicts that $A \rightarrow B$ is incorrect when A and B are true can be true.
 Consider the conditional 'If the match is struck then it will light'.
-This would amount to the assertion that the match will light given that the match is struck and other background conditions, i.e., the match is dry, there is the presence of oxygen in the atmosphere, etc. But suppose that the match is struck and it is held under water, and lights nonetheless due to an addition of a mixture of rust and aluminium powder.
-The conditional-assertion theory in its more consequential formulation would have to conclude that the conditional is incorrect, which is implausible.
+This would amount to the assertion that the match is dry, there is the presence of oxygen in the atmosphere, etc. But suppose that the match is struck and it is held under water, and lights nonetheless due to an addition of a mixture of rust and aluminium powder.
+The conditional is incorrect, which is implausible.

 One could argue that the conditional-assertion theory has a built-in requirement of relevance between the antecedent and the consequent.
-This would prevent any counterexamples of this nature26.
+This would prevent any counterexamples of this nature (Björnsson, 2006, pp. 4-5).
 The problem is that chances of developing a general logic system with a connective that is so dependent of assumptions about background conditions are virtually nil.
 The addition of a presupposition of relevance would only complicate things even further to the point where logic systems are indistinguishable from individual system of beliefs.